phunware/maas-ads-android-sdk/README.md

     @Override
     public void nativeAdDidFail(PwNativeAd nativeAd, String errMsg) {
-        // The ad failed to load, errMsg describes why.
+        // The ad failed to load and errMsg describes why.
-        // Error messages are not intended to be displayed to the user }
+        // Error messages are not intended for user display.
+    }
 });